say2sarwar/FunBot/README.md

 Run Train.py or Test.py

-Changes can be done to data_processing.py, if you need to modify the system.
+data_processing.py can be modified for dir setting.

 ## References